ifdao/zkpass-contract/docs/whitepapper.md

 ## Overview
   zkPass is a decentralized KYC solution based on MPC (Multi-Party Computation) and ZKP, which aims to overcome various flaws in the current KYC system, eliminate the pain points related to identity verification, and protect user privacy while expanding KYC capabilities.

+## Related Technologies
+  * TLS: Secure Transport Layer Protocol, a protocol used to provide confidentiality and data integrity between two communicating applications. tls is the cornerstone of communication in the web world.

+  * MPC: Secure Multiparty Computation, which allows multiple participants to jointly participate in the computation without revealing their privacy, here mainly uses obfuscated circuits and optimized fast multiparty computation ECDSA algorithms.

+  * ZKP: Zero Knowledge Proof, which refers to the ability of a prover to convince a verifier that an assertion is correct without providing any useful information to the verifier, and the specific implementation will use the PLONK algorithm.

 ## Definitions
   * P stands for prover
   * V is for verifier